About This Drug

 How to Take Your Medication

-- Take this drug by mouth without food, at least 1 hour before you eat or 2 hours after you eat.
+- Take this medicine by mouth without food, at least 1 hour before you eat or 2 hours after you eat.
 Do not crush it.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.